• Instagram

 If not tempering the white chocolate...

-Now you need to decide if you are going to use a microwave or bain marie.
+Now you need to decide if you are going to use a microwave or Bain Marie.

 If using a microwave, add the chocolate chips and coconut oil to a microwave-safe bowl.
 Microwave it for 20 seconds at a time, stirring the chocolate between rounds until it's fully melted.